olafgeibig/mod-mysql-postgresql/README.md

 ### select

 The `select` action creates a `SELECT` statement to get a projection from a table.
 You can filter the columns by providing a `fields` array.
 If you omit the `fields` array, it selects every column available in the table.
+A simple paging can be done with the optional parameters limit and offset.

     {
       "action" : "select",
       "table" : "some_test",
       "fields" : ["name", "email", "is_male", "age", "money", "wedding_date"], // Optional
+      "limit" : 10, // Optional
+      "offset" : 100 // Optional
     }

 ### prepared